Charles Stevens (serial killer)

-Charles Arnett Stevens (born March 19, 1969) is an American serial killer, responsible for shooting eight people over four months in Northern California in 1989, killing four of them.
-He garnered the nickname The I-580 Killer as he committed all of his crimes on an 82-mile-long highway known as "California Interstate-580".
-Ballistic evidence exposed his involvement, and he was sentenced to death.
-He currently resides in San Quentin State Prison.
+Charles Arnett Stevens (born March 19, 1969), known as The I-580 Killer, is an American serial killer who shot eight people along Interstate 580 in 1989, killing four of them.
+He was sentenced to death and currently resides in San Quentin State Prison.

 Early life

 Stevens was born on March 19, 1969, in Oakland, California, the younger of two siblings.
 Throughout his childhood, his mother was repeatedly arrested for crimes involving alcohol, such as drunk driving and child abuse.
 The alcohol abuse eventually led to her death.
-At age 12, Stevens tied a noose in his room and attempted suicide but failed.
+At age 12, Stevens tied a noose in his room and attempted suicide.
 He attended high school at Oakland Technical High School, where he was known to be shy and timid, but many of his peers found him attractive, which led to a girl named Mia Chatman forming a relationship with him.
 They dated for about seven months before she broke up with him.
 In his senior year, he met Richard James Clark, younger than him.
 The two hit it off and quickly dived into a friendship.